 Visa Signature benefits aren’t the only good qualities of a Visa card.
 Visa is accepted virtually anywhere domestically and in over 200 countries/territories around the world.
 This makes it one of the most universal credit cards available.
 And considering that it has no foreign transaction fees, it's a good choice for travelling.

-Capital One VentureOne is a Visa card, not a Mastercard.
+Capital One VentureOne is a Visa card.
 More specifically, VentureOne is a Visa Signature card, which means it comes with a collection of perks provided by the Visa network.
 Travel benefits include roadside dispatch, rental car insurance, lost luggage reimbursement and travel accident.
 You can also use the VentureOne Visa in more than 200 countries and territories.… read full answer

 In addition to its Visa benefits, the VentureOne card has some very attractive rewards, rates, and fees, which Capital One is responsible for.
 There’s a sign-up bonus of 20,000 points, worth $200 in travel.
 You also get 1.25 miles per $1 on all purchases, except for the 10 miles per $1 you’ll receive from hotels.com/venture.
 Miles are worth 1.25 cents when redeemed for travel through the Venture Rewards website.
 The card also has a 0% APR on purchases for 12 months, a $0 annual fee and a $0 foreign transaction fee.